 “Religious liberty, a fundamental right of all American citizens, has enabled our Benedictine community to found and operate our College according to the principles of our Catholic faith for one hundred and thirty-seven years.
 We cannot abandon these principles at the whim of the government without destroying the distinct mission of the school as well as the fundamental rights we enjoy in this country,” said Abbot Placid Solari, Chancellor of the College and Abbot of Belmont Abbey.

-The Becket Fund is defending Belmont Abbey College’s right to continue providing its employees with health benefits that are consistent with its Catholic faith.
+Becket is defending Belmont Abbey College’s right to continue providing its employees with health benefits that are consistent with its Catholic faith.
 Though the government allows “religious employer” exemptions from the mandate for churches and certain related entities, that exemption excludes most religious colleges, hospitals, and nursing homes.